udacity/ipnd-webcasts/Intro-To-Other-Nanodegrees/Front-End-Web-Developer/README.md

 Prepare for this project with: Intro to HTML and CSS, Responsive Web Design Fundamentals, and Responsive Images

 ###JavaScript Basics
+You will already have taken the first lesson of this course in stage 5 of the Intro to Programming Nanodegree!

 ###Intro to jQuery